googleapis/mcp-toolbox-sdk-go/README.md

 1. **Set up and Run the Toolbox Service:**

-    Before using the SDKs, you need the main MCP Toolbox service running.
+    Before using the SDKs, you need the MCP Toolbox server running.
 Follow the instructions here: [**Toolbox Getting Started
     Guide**](https://github.com/googleapis/genai-toolbox?tab=readme-ov-file#getting-started)